When Bousfield localizations and homotopy idempotent functors meet again

 where each $\upg_{\upalpha}$ is a cobase change of a map in $\overline{\mathsf{Horn}}(\Srect)$ and $\Zrect$ is cofibrant.
 Again by Lemma \ref{lem_HornsAreCoreCofibrations} and the cobase change case above, an application of $\underline{\M}(\star, \Xrect)$ to the $\uplambda$-sequence describes $\underline{\M}(\upg,\Xrect)\simeq \mathbb{R}\underline{\M}(\upg,\Xrect)$ as a transfinite cocomposite of acyclic fibrations, proving that it is an acyclic fibration. \end{proof}

-The cofibrant source assumption in Lemma \ref{lem_HornCellsAreSEquivalences} is essential to ensure that the pushout (\ref{eqt_PushoutOfHorn}) and the transfinite composite (\ref{eqt_TransfiniteCompositeOfHorn}) are homotopical (which is the main ingredient for loc.cit.\;to hold).
+\begin{rem} The cofibrant source assumption in Lemma \ref{lem_HornCellsAreSEquivalences} is essential to ensure that the pushout (\ref{eqt_PushoutOfHorn}) and the transfinite composite (\ref{eqt_TransfiniteCompositeOfHorn}) are homotopical (which is the main ingredient for loc.cit.\;to hold).
 It is folklore that asking $\M$ to be left proper allows one to drop this cofibrancy hypothesis (see \cite[Chapter 4]{hirschhorn_model_2003}).
 Moreover, assuming that $\M$ is left proper allows us to replace the set $\mathsf{Horn}(\Srect)$ by core cofibrations and $\Jrect$ by core acyclic cofibrations if all maps in $\Jrect$ are equivalences even when $\Irect_{\V}$ do not have cofibrant domains and $\Jrect$ is arbitrary.
-Hence, in the left proper case, under an unsignificant change of $\overline{\mathsf{Horn}}(\Srect)$, relative $\overline{\mathsf{Horn}}(\Srect)$-cell complexes are $\Srect$-equivalences.
+Hence, in the left proper case, under an unsignificant change of $\overline{\mathsf{Horn}}(\Srect)$, relative $\overline{\mathsf{Horn}}(\Srect)$-cell complexes are $\Srect$-equivalences. \end{rem}

 We state first what is known without left properness.
-In this case, we will have to apply Lemma \ref{lem_HornCellsAreSEquivalences} and therefore we have to assume: (i) $\V$ admits a set of generating cofibrations with cofibrant sources and (ii) $\M$ admits a set of core acyclic cofibrations that detect fibrant objects. \begin{prop} Let $\M$ be a $\V$-model category, $\Srect$ a set of maps in $\M$ satisfying the conditions above.
-If $\overline{\mathsf{Horn}}(\Srect)$ admits Quillen's soa, then there is a zigzag of natural transformations over $\M$, $ \id\xLeftarrow{\upq} \bullet \xRightarrow{r} \Rfrak, $ such that: \begin{itemize} \item $\upq$ is a natural equivalence and $r$ is a natural $\Srect$-equivalence. \item The endofunctors in the zigzag are $\V$-enriched, homotopical and $\Rfrak$ takes values in (bi)fibrant $\Srect$-local objects. \end{itemize} \end{prop} \begin{proof} We construct the zigzag on an object $\Xrect$ (naturality will be clear).
+In this case, we will have to apply Lemma \ref{lem_HornCellsAreSEquivalences} and therefore we obtain: \begin{prop} Let $\M$ be a $\V$-model category, $\Srect$ a set of maps in $\M$ where (i) $\V$ admits a set of generating cofibrations with cofibrant domains and (ii) $\M$ admits a set of core acyclic cofibrations that detect fibrant objects.
+If the set of core cofibrations $\overline{\mathsf{Horn}}(\Srect)$ admits Quillen's soa, then there is a zigzag of natural transformations over $\M$, $ \id\xLeftarrow{\upq} \bullet \xRightarrow{r} \Rfrak, $ such that: \begin{itemize} \item $\upq$ is a natural equivalence and $r$ is a natural $\Srect$-equivalence. \item The endofunctors in the zigzag are $\V$-enriched, homotopical and $\Rfrak$ takes values in (bi)fibrant $\Srect$-local objects. \end{itemize} \end{prop} \begin{proof} We construct the zigzag on an object $\Xrect$ (naturality will be clear).